A return to the foundations of first-party marketing.

 Unified ID 2.0, and other such frameworks that promise an alternative to third-party identifiers, may or may not work—and brands cannot wait to see how the industry reacts to changes in third-party tracking.
 Why?
 Third-party cookie deprecation may adversely and significantly impact their online revenue growth and advertising ROAS.

 DELVE believes that your brand’s data should become its own source of competitive advantage.
-We suggest that you build an in-house, first-party data ecosystem within your own proprietary consumer data platform (CDP), created from inexpensive off-the-shelf components, that will (a) store your brand’s internal first-party data that has been (b) enriched with external first-party data from
+We suggest that you build an in-house, first-party data ecosystem within your own proprietary consumer data platform (CDP), created from inexpensive off-the-shelf components, that will (a) store your brand’s internal first-party data that has been (b) enriched with external first-party data from your strategic partners.

 Just as buying IBM never got anyone fired, taking ownership and control of your first-party data is never the wrong call.